SushanShakya/python-and-data/README.md

 		(bonus point) Fetch the data from the newly stored sqlite database
 3. List overall sale of each petroleam product by country.
 4. List average sale of each petroleum product for 2 years of interval.
 Note: Do not count zero during average calulation

+### Credits goes to YIPL for the amazing challenge

+## Usage

+1. Run python report.py to fetch the data and store in db.
+2. Run python query.py to see the data